iWinston/typeorm-plus/docs/connection.md

 await connection.connect(); // performs connection
 ```

-But note, this way you won't be able to use `getConnection()` method anymore -
+But note, this way you won't be able to use `getConnection()` anymore -
-you'll need to store your connection manager instance and use `connectionManager.get` method to get a connection you need.
+you'll need to store your connection manager instance and use `connectionManager.get` to get a connection you need.

 Generally avoid this method and avoid unnecessary complications in your application,
 use `ConnectionManager` only if you really think you need it.

 ## Working with connection

-Once you setup connection you can use it anywhere in your app using `getConnection` method.
+Once you set your connection up, you can use it anywhere in your app using `getConnection`.
 For example:

 ```typescript